puru-rawal8/Cypher/README.md

 --it can create the reminders list 📜

---it can capture screen and save it to a directory in your system c💻
+--it can capture screen and save it to a directory in your system 💻

 --it can send emails 📧